6 Easy Techniques to Improve Your Memory and Attention

 Read Out Loud

+Do you usually read quietly in your mind?
 If that’s the case you might be missing out on the critical benefits of reading out loud.

-Indeed, research has shown that reading out loud can significantly improve your memory of the material you’re reading.
+The research has shown that reading out loud can significantly improve your memory of the material you’re reading.
 It has also been shown to increase long-term recall and improve understanding of complex texts.
 That’s because when you’re reading out loud, your brain is more active and engaged.
 Speaking and hearing yourself speak helps make the words more distinct in the long-term memory, therefore improving recall.

 However, if you’re struggling to read out loud and prefer silent reading, try sharing your learnings with others instead.